rizdkymaul/Apriori-Analyzing-Consumer-Purchase-Patterns-Product-Promotion-through-Bundling-Packages/README.md

 • Web Application Implementation: The deployment of the Apriori algorithm via a web application developed using python and flask framework facilitates user access to and utilization of the model for identifying consumer purchase patterns.

+I apologize, but due to company confidentiality regarding the website implementation, I am unable to share that information here.
+If you have any questions, please feel free to contact me directly. 😊

 ![alt text](https://github.com/rizdkymaul/Apriori-Analyzing-Consumer-Purchase-Patterns-Product-Promotion-through-Bundling-Packages/blob/main/static/images/tampilan_utama_website.png?raw=true)

 # Required Libraries for Installation